Andrew Petrie: Later life

-In 1848 he lost his eyesight because of inefficient surgery after an attack of sandy blight.
+In 1848 he lost his eyesight because of incompetent surgery after an attack of sandy blight.
 Despite this condition he still was able to design ferry landings, floating public baths and a bridge over Breakfast Creek.
 Such was his courage that he still kept control over his business: when plans were explained to him he ordered the necessary quantities of material and was even able to check the performance of his building workers; he used his cane if not satisfied.
 The Petries had nine sons and a daughter.
 With advancing years Petrie handed over more and more control to his eldest son, John, who became first mayor of Brisbane.
 His third son, Thomas, gained much knowledge of the Aboriginal tribes and their customs and languages.
 Their house was one of the social centres of Brisbane and readily offered accommodation to squatters coming from the outback, especially in the days before Brisbane had a few inns.
 Petrie was also always being willing to help with food and work to the poor.

+Andrew Petrie died on 20 February 1872 in Queensland.

 Legacy

-Petrie's work as an architect, stonemason and builder is reflected in a number of public buildings in Brisbane in particular Newstead House.
+Petrie's work as an architect, stonemason and builder is reflected in a number of public buildings in Brisbane, in particular Newstead House.